 93 points - Wine Advocate

 The 2015 growing season was marked by pleasant weather with little pressure from heat spikes or unseasonable rain.
-A dry winter was quickly followed by an equally dry
+A dry winter, common recently, was quickly followed by an equally dry spring,

-Fruit was hand-harvested and hand-sorted, selecting only the highest quality fruit for fermentation in a combination of French oak tanks and stainless vessels.
-Fruit was allowed to ferment for up to 20 days with regular pump-overs to extract deep color and rich flavors.
-The wine was then gently pressed, racked and aged for 19 months in 100% French oak (75% new) from COF toasted medium/medium plus from a mix of coopers including Gamba, Remond, Taransaud, Allary and Quintessence.
+Fruit was hand-harvested and hand-sorted, selecting only the highest quality fruit for fermentation in a combination of concrete, French Oak and stainless vessels.
+The concrete tanks, relatively new to the winery, offered a significant purity of expression.
+Fruit was allowed to ferment for up to 15 days with regular pump-overs to extract deep color and rich flavors.
+The wine was then gently pressed, racked and aged for 18 months in 66% new French oak from COF toasted medium/medium plus from a mix of coopers including Gamba, Remond, Taransaud, Allary and Quintessence.
+Individual barrels from these top lots are aged separately and are tasted frequently before the final selection of only the most compelling barrels for Iridium.